 In France, it’s unusual to eat outside of breakfast, lunch, and dinner.
 Some people will have a snack if they’re home from school or work around 4 or 5, called the gouter.
 Food is considered more important than it is in the US, and meals take longer and are always eaten together.
-Lunch breaks are longer, and desert, bread, and cheese both after lunch and dinner is a common practice in most families.
-(In the school cafeteria, desert, bread, and cheese are offered along with the meal.)
+Lunch breaks are longer, and dessert, bread, and cheese both after lunch and dinner is a common practice in most families.
+(In the school cafeteria, dessert, bread, and cheese are offered along with the meal.)

 5. Length of the School Day